 2. New Inf1 EC2 Instances

-Next up were the Inf1 instances which are optimized for Machine Learning.
+Next up were the Inf1 EC2 instance types which are optimized for Machine Learning.

 - Low latency, 3 x higher throughput, up to 40% lower cost-per-inference compared to G4